Chase Date: April 17, 2013

 Severe Risks: SPC Outlooks

-David Drummond and I departed Norman at approximately 1pm and headed down I-44 towards Lawton.
+David and I departed Norman and headed down I-44 towards Lawton.
 Storms started firing shortly before we arrived in the Lawton area and we decided to head west on US62 to Snyder for some gas.

 This gave us a couple minutes to choose whether we wanted to go to the north storm or the south storm.
 We decided for the south storm and headed to southwest of Frederick where the storm obviously struggled and underwent a few cycles before really ramping up and producing a nice wall cloud.

 At some point, I was convinced it was going to drop a big wedge, then it cycled again and again.
 It did this most of the way to Lawton.

 While on the west side of Lawton, we took shelter under an overpass from hail and seemingly had a small spin up in the field next to us as can be seen in the videos.